TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/WhyTypoScript/Index.rst

 - The "how" is controlled by TypoScript.

 With TypoScript we define how the individual content elements are rendered in the frontend.
-For example, we use TypoScript to add a DIV tag to an element, or the <h1> tag to a headline.
+For example, we use TypoScript to add a <div>
+tag to an element, or the <h1> tag to a headline.